softwaremill/odelay/README.md

 [![Build Status](https://travis-ci.org/softprops/odelay.png?branch=master)](https://travis-ci.org/softprops/odelay)

-Delayed reactions, made from tools you already have on hand.
+Delayed reactions, fashioned from tools you already have on hand.

 ## usage

-Odelay delays the execution of operations for a specified [FiniteDurations][fd].
+Odelay provides a simple interface producing Delays, which represent operations delayed for a specified [FiniteDurations][fd] in a non-blocking way.

-This differs from Scala [Futures][fut], which represent deferred values, which are defined at a non-deterministic time.
+This differs from Scala [Futures][fut], which represent deferred values, which become defined at a non-deterministic time and are not cancelable.

-Odelay defines two simple primitives.
+### primitives

-An `odelay.Timer`, which defers task execution, and an `odelay.Delay`, which represents a delayed operation.
-These separate execution from interface.
+Odelay attempts to separate execution from interface by defining two primitives: an `odelay.Timer`, which defers task execution, and an `odelay.Delay`, which represents a delayed operation.

+A delayed operation requires a [FiniteDuration][fd] and some arbitrary block of code to execute after that delay.

 Typical usage is as follows.